Honda Pilot years to avoid — most common problems

 First-generation Honda Pilot (2003 and 2005 model years)

 The first generation Honda Pilot didn’t live up to expectations mostly due to a 5-speed automatic transmission failing in the 2003 model.
-Luckily, this problem has been taken care of for the later model years, but the 2005 model year has also proved to be unreliable.
+Luckily, this problem has been resolved for the later model years, but the 2005 model year has also proved unreliable.

 The second generation of the Pilot was in production from 2008 to 2014 and it features some of the most reliable models of the car.
 However, some model years are best to avoid, including the 2009 and 2011 Honda Pilot.